 Winter Safety Tips for Sidewalks and Parking Lots

-For many businesses, the winter season is difficult because it's the slowest season, but for many parts of the country, it also results in snowy and potentially dangerous conditions.
-As a result of the poor weather, there is an increased risk of accidents, which have the potential to turn into a crisis for your business.
-To prevent any employees or customers from injuring themselves this winter, we came up with a list of winter safety tips that your business can implement.
+For many businesses, the start of winter marks the beginning of a slow season with reduced sales.
+In many parts of the country, it also results in snowy and potentially dangerous conditions.
+Poor weather increases the risk of accidents, which can create a crisis for your business.
+To prevent any employees or customers from injuring themselves in your snowy parking lot, we came up with a list of outdoor winter safety tips for the workplace.

 Staying on top of the winter weather can help the season pass painlessly for your business.
-Here are four helpful tips that can ensure you have a safe winter season:
+Here are four helpful tips to ensure you have a safe winter season:

-Before the winter weather sets in, it’s important for business owners to know who is responsible for clearing your sidewalks and parking lots.
+Before the winter weather sets in, it’s important for business owners to know who is responsible for clearing their sidewalks and parking lots.
 This person could be you (if you own the property) or your landlord (if you rent the property).
-Failure to make sure someone is in charge of clearing your sidewalks and parking lots can cause employees and guests to injure themselves and leaves you vulnerable to personal injury lawsuits.
-If you're unsure of who is responsible for snow removal, be sure to check your business's lease agreement.
+Failure to clarify this information could result in slippery, dangerous conditions that leave you vulnerable to personal injury lawsuits.
+If you're unsure who is responsible for snow removal, check your business's lease agreement.

-Although many small businesses opt to clear their own sidewalks, a majority of large franchises and chains tend to hire a contractor to clear snow and ice.
-This is especially crucial if your operation has a large parking lot or an area that's prone to icing over.
-If this is the route you’re taking, be sure to find a reputable and trustworthy company well in advance of the first snowfall.
-By having an outside vendor perform these duties, you won’t have to stress about clearing everything before your business opens.
-When hiring a snow removal company, be sure to consider some of the following tips:
+Although many small businesses opt to clear their own sidewalks, a majority of large franchises and chains hire contractors to clear snow and ice.
+This is especially crucial if your operation has a large parking lot or an area that's prone to becoming ice covered.
+If this is the route you’re taking, be sure to find a reputable, trustworthy company well before the first snowfall.
+By hiring an outside vendor to perform these duties, you won’t have to stress about clearing everything before your business opens.
+When hiring a snow removal company, be sure to consider these tips:

 - Require the contractor to place your business on their general liability, automobile liability, and workers’ compensation insurance policies as a certificate holder.